pingpong-labs/modules/README.md

 **1.0.9 to 1.1.0**

-- Added support for enable and disabled module.
+- Added support for [#13](https://github.com/pingpong-labs/modules/pull/13) : enable and disable module.
 - There is new artisan command `module:enable` and `module:disable`.

 **1.0.8 to 1.0.9**